polterguy/lizzie/README.md

 _"Polish notation"_.
 In such a way, it arguably is dynamic Lisp for the CLR.
-Its dynamic nature allows you to execute snippets of Lizzie code, inline in your C# code, by loading your code from files, or by for instance fetching the code from some database of some sort.
+Its dynamic nature allows you to execute snippets of Lizzie code, inline in your C# code, by loading your code from files, or by for instance fetching the code from some database of some sort, or even transmit code over the network to have a server endpoint (securely) evaluate your code.

 You can easily create your own _"keywords"_ in Lizzie, which allows you to create your own DSL or _"Domain Specific programming Languages"_.
 Lizzie hence easily